 An afternoon photo walk

 Start your post-lunch photo walk at the Art Gallery of Ballarat's Backspace Gallery before heading around the corner for 'Guma' on the Art Screen at Alfred Deakin Place.
-Admire the paste-up works in Police Lane on your way down to The Goods Shed forecourt, where evocative installation Memory Matrix negotiates the relationship of memory and identity.
-Finish up at the nearby GovHub for the Martin Kantor Portrait Prize.
+Admire the paste-up works in Police Lane on your way down to The Goods Shed forecourt, where evocative installation 'Memory Matrix' negotiates the relationship of memory and identity.
+Finish up at the nearby GovHub for the Martin Kantor Portrait Prize (festival pass required for access).

-A final creative pitstop
+A final creative pit stop

-With the weekend winding up, take in a final show at Kilderkin Distillery, The Market Hotel, or Campana’s Stockade Cellars and stock up on goodies before you hit the road home.
+With the weekend winding up, take in a final show at Kilderkin Distillery, The Market Hotel or Campana’s Stockade Cellars and stock up on goodies before you hit the road home.

 All done!

-More Itineraries
+More inspo

 21km